MultiSafepay/docs/content/payments/methods/wallet/googlepay/payment-flow.md

 {{< details title="Direct vs redirect">}}

 [Direct flow](/api/#google-pay---direct)
-The customer selects Google Pay and is redirected straight to their Google account.
+The customer is redirected straight to their Google account.

 [Redirect flow](/api/#google-pay---redirect)
-The customer:

-- Selects Google Pay at checkout and is redirected to a MultiSafepay payment page.
-- Click the Google Pay button and is redirect to their Google account to complete payment.
+The customer is redirected to a MultiSafepay payment page.
+They click the Google Pay button and are redirected to their Google account to complete payment.

 {{< /details>}}